-7 Required student evaluations are not optional and must be included in the annual evaluation portfolio.
+5 Required student evaluations are not optional and must be included in the annual evaluation portfolio except for any question related to Overall Evaluation of Instructor.

-8 If a faculty member elects to administer other forms of assessing student opinion in addition to those required by the University, the faculty member shall not be required to include the results of those alternative measures in support of his/her evaluation.
+6 If a faculty member elects to administer other forms of assessing student opinion in addition to those required by the University, the faculty member shall not be required to include the results of those alternative measures in support of their evaluation.